pansap99/gitGuide/README.md

 <p align="center"> <img title="a title" alt="Alt text" width=500 src="images/pull_request.png">
  </p>

 Here you can see that the merge can be done automatically without conflicts ("Able to merge").
-Also you can write a related discription of your pull request and you can have a discusion threw commends with your teammates or the owners of the repository before they approve the pull request and the branch can succesfully be merged.
+You can also write a related description of your pull request and you can have a discussion through commends with your teammates or the owners of the repository before they approve the pull request and the branch can successfully be merged.

 <p align="center"> <img title="a title" alt="Alt text" width=500 src="images/pull_request_2.png">